yalequan/Projects/README.md

 # Projects
-A collection of projects
+A collection of projects in R, SAS and Python.
+Accompanying Tableau dashboards for some projects can be seen at:  https://public.tableau.com/profile/yale.quan

-This is the writeup and code for a project titled 'Detecting Suspicious Reviews in the Yelp Dataset'.
-The data for the code can be downloaded from https://www.kaggle.com/yelp-dataset/yelp-dataset